AdobeDocs/campaign-classic.en/help/reporting/using/processing-a-report.md

 ## Re-use existing reports and analyses {#re-using-existing-reports-and-analyses}

 You can create descriptive analysis reports on data using existing reports already stored in Adobe Campaign.
-This mode is possible when analyses have been saved or when reports have been created and configured to be accessed via the descriptive analysis wizard.
+This mode is possible when analyses have been saved or when reports have been created and configured to be accessed via the descriptive analysis assistant.

 To find out how to save descriptive analyses, refer to [Saving an analysis report](#saving-an-analysis-report).

-To create descriptive analysis reports, the descriptive analysis wizard must be executed via a workflow transition or via the **[!UICONTROL Tools > Descriptive analysis]** menu.
+To create descriptive analysis reports, the descriptive analysis assistant must be executed via a workflow transition or via the **[!UICONTROL Tools > Descriptive analysis]** menu.

 1. Select **[!UICONTROL Existing analyses and reports]** and click **[!UICONTROL Next]**.
 1. This lets you access the list of available reports.
 Select the report you wish to generate.